Rosalind Hackett

 Rosalind I. J. Hackett is a British-born American historian, formerly a Distinguished Humanities Professor at the University of Tennessee from 2003 to 2008.
 She was born and spent her early life in England.

+She was granted an Honorary Chieftaincy in Nigeria for her research on religion in Nigeria and her work with the African Consortium for Law and Religion Studies.